ShipChain/blockies/README.md

 The setup for the CloudFront, Lambda@Edge and S3 buckets are configured on the serverless.yml file.
 You can deploy this to your AWS account using the command `sls deploy`, and for more in depth detail about the deployment you can use the command `sls deploy -v`.

+#### NOTE

+In order to deploy, you must install the proper node modules.
+This is best done in a docker file in order not to install versions associated with your OS.
+In addition, you will need to manually install the ethereum-blockies, as it cannot find the correct file when installing through npm install.

 ### How to Access